 - Accusations of violence while on probation, such as assault or domestic abuse

-In the best case, we can have the terms of the probation reinstated.
+In the best case, a talented team of MTRP lawyers can have the terms of the probation reinstated.
 We can also negotiate additional terms if that’s what is required to keep you out of jail.
 Even in the most difficult circumstances, we can usually help to limit the damage done by a mistake or misunderstanding.

-Preventing a violation of probation can preserve your second chance.
+Preventing a probation revocation can preserve your second chance.

-To discuss your case in a free and completely confidential consultation with experienced Texas criminal defense team at Ramos & del Cueto, please call our San Antonio office at 210-212-9000.
+If you have committed a probation violation and have been served with an MTRP, contact our experienced team of probation violation & MTRP lawyers for a free and completely confidential consultation at 210-212-9000.
 You can also contact Ramos & del Cueto directly for a rapid response.
 We can meet with you in jail and we accept credit cards if you decide to hire us.